-Another best use case for using a webhook is where an API isn't provided or the available API isn't best fit to act, a webhook could be used instead in such a situation.
+Another best use case for using a webhook is where an API isn't provided, or the available API isn't the best fit to act; a webhook could be used in such a situation.

-Webhooks can be regarded as a perfect, and sometimes even essential complement to API-based application integration.
+Webhooks can be considered a perfect and sometimes even essential complement to API-based application integration.

 When To Use APIs

-APIs work incredibly well when you're certain of constant incremental changes in data.
+APIs work incredibly well when you're sure of constant incremental changes in data.
 Relatively stagnate data doesn't need an API.
-For example, if you're an eCommerce store that regularly has to track data or updating some shipping status, then an API would be the best bet.
+For example, if you're an eCommerce store that regularly has to track data or update some shipping status, then an API would be the best bet.

-As you know, to obtain data updates through API, you need to “call” it regularly.
-So, one can say that APIs are a great fit for application integration when you know you will have a constant change of data.
+You need to "call" it regularly to obtain data updates through API.
+So, one can say that APIs are an excellent fit for application integration when you know you will have a constant change of data.